Life's Pure Balance

 Peak Time Reservations:

 There is a $50.00 per pet non-refundable deposit for each reservation during peak times.
 You will lose your deposit if you cancel.
-If the reservation is cancelled three business days or less of scheduled pickup, 100% of the total reservation cost will be assessed.
+If the reservation is canceled three business days or less of scheduled pickup, 100% of the total reservation cost will be assessed.
 Please check Mark Your Calendar for peak times.

 Changes in Reservations: